 You cover the jar in some fabric so that it can breathe and the next day the milk is slightly thickened and tastes like yoghurt.
 Then you strain out the grains to use in another batch and the yoghurty milk that you’re left with is kefir.
 Simple!

 Why would you want to consume kefir?
 It turns out that kefir is a powerful probiotic with antibacterial properties.
 It has also been shown to stimulate the immune system – something it’s safe to say I’m pretty keen on right now!
 It’s also lactose free so great for my dairy sensitivity (which I usually ignore and then suffer for later) and it’s even been shown to help to break down the lactose in other foods.

+Kefir is so good for you.
 Full disclosure – I don’t love the taste of it but then again I don’t love the taste of plain yoghurt and this is very similar.
 But I do want the benefits, so I’ve found ways to make it work.
 Actually it’s better than that, I’ve found ways to make myself look forward to drinking kefir!